Hasuzawa/articles_researches/algorithm/recursion/README.md

 A simple algorithm for finding the n-th term of fibonacci series is also given.
-Do note that the algorithm has no memoization and very inefficient.
+Do note that the algorithm has no memoization and is very inefficient.